Fort Oranje (Ternate): History

 Fort Oranje remained the headquarters of the VOC until it was moved to Batavia in 1619.
 Around this time, control of Ternate was divided between the Spanish and the Dutch.
 Under Sultan Hamzah (1627-1648), the territory of Ternate was expanded.
 A number of territories were given to the VOC in exchange for controlling riots.
 In 1663 the Spanish left Ternate and Tidore.

 In the 18th century, a governor of the VOC was set in Fort Oranje to control the trade in the area of North Maluku.

 When the VOC went bankrupt, the possessions of VOC were transferred under the administration of the government of Maluku in 1800.
-Most of the possessions of the former VOC were subsequently occupied by Great Britain during the Napoleonic wars and Fort Oranje was captured in 1810.
+Most of the possessions of the former VOC were subsequently occupied by Great Britain during the Napoleonic Wars and Fort Oranje was captured in 1810.
 After the new United Kingdom of the Netherlands was created by the Congress of Vienna, Fort Oranje was restored to the Dutch in 1817.

 The fort

 Fort Oranje is the largest fort on Ternate Island.
-It is rectangular in form, consisting of four stone bulwarks, thick walls, a deep moat, and many cannons.
+It is roughly rectangular in form, with four corner bastions, thick walls, a deep moat, and many cannon.
 Despite frequent earthquakes, most of the walls of Fort Oranje are still standing.
 Part of the southern wall collapsed in 2018, but has since been repaired.
 Major clean-up and refurbishment works were completed in 2019.
 The fort now hosts frequent public events and remains an important tourist attraction in Ternate.